kaiseer1/blackwall-project/README.md

 License
 ------

-BlackWall is released under the Apache License 2.0.
-See the LICENSE file for details.
+BlackWall is released under the Apache License 2.0 and AGPLv3.
+See the LICENSE and LICENSE.MD files for details.

 About the Author
 --------------